 1. Plan and Design

-Principle No. 1 It is a good idea to develop a plan before lifting a shovel or purchasing a plant.
+It is a good idea to develop a plan before lifting a shovel or purchasing a plant.
 Beautiful landscapes – whether new or renovated – each began with a landscape plan.

 Create a base plan

 - Draw a simple scaled drawing of your property.
 Include all exterior building dimensions, driveways, walkways and existing plants, trees and shrubs.

 - A manageable-paper size is one that has a scale of eight or 10 squares per inch.